 How Do You Get a Stuck Water Heater Element Out?

-Removing a water heater element shouldn’t be too difficult, however, they can get stuck.
+Removing a water heater element shouldn’t be too difficult, but they can get stuck.
 This is usually due to heavy sediment buildup.

 You can use a descaling or de-liming solution to scrub the area around the element.
 We recommend using an old toothbrush because of its size.
 Gently move the wires out of the way before starting.

-You can also use vinegar and water to scrub the element loose, and if it’s still not loosening, you can try soaking it in the solution.
-Use the wrench tool to try and further loosen it.
-If it’s persistent, you might need to use a hammer to tap the handle of the socket.
+You can also use white vinegar and water to scrub the element loose.
+If it still won’t loosen, you can try soaking it in the solution.
+Use the wrench tool to further loosen it.
+If it’s stubborn, you might need to use a hammer to tap the handle of the socket.

 How Much Is a New Water Heater Element?

-When you first notice a decrease in hot water, you might be thinking it’s time to replace the whole unit.
-If the problem is due to a burnt-out element, it can easily be fixed.
+When you first notice a decrease in hot water, you might think that it’s time to replace the entire unit.
+However, if the problem is due to a burnt-out element, it can easily be fixed.

-Replacing a heating element can cost around $150 to $200, which is a fraction of the cost of a new water heater.
+A water heater element replacement cost is usually around $150 to $200, which is a fraction of the cost of a new water heater.

-Choosing to replace a water heater element can also save you money on labor since you don’t need to hire a plumber.
+Choosing to replace a water heater element can also save you money on labor as you won’t need to hire a plumber.